-(2) The mining registrar shall notify the applicant and all objectors accordingly.
+(2) The mining registrar must, within the 5 business days, give written notice to the applicant and all objectors accordingly.

-Rejection of application for grant of mining claim for noncompliance
+73 Rejection of application for grant of mining claim for noncompliance

-73. An application for the grant of a mining claim may be rejected by the mining registrar if the applicant fails to comply with any of the applicable provisions of this part.
+(1) An application for the grant of a mining claim may be rejected by the mining registrar if the applicant fails to comply with any of the applicable provisions of this part.